How CF affects the body

 The digestive system

-The pancreas produces digestive enzymes which help the body digest food by breaking down fats, proteins and carbohydrates.
+The pancreas produces digestive enzymes that help the body digest food by breaking down fats, proteins and carbohydrates.

 The thick mucus that people with CF have blocks the ducts that carry the enzymes from the pancreas to the digestive system, causing what is known as pancreatic insufficiency.
 People who are pancreatic insufficient need to take enzyme medications to assist their digestion.

-People with CF have difficulty in digesting fats which makes it harder to maintain weight.
-They need a diet that is higher in fats and higher in kilojoules to compensate for this.
-They may also experience greasy and bulky stools and difficult bowel movements.
+People with CF have difficulty digesting fats, which makes it harder to maintain weight.
+They need a diet that is higher in fats and kilojoules to compensate for this.
+They may also experience greasy and bulky stools, and difficult bowel movements.

-Chiefly among other symptoms, cystic fibrosis can affect bone density, the liver and cause fertility problems in both women and men.
+Chiefly among other symptoms, cystic fibrosis can affect bone density and the liver, and can cause fertility problems in both women and men.